-This section describes how to customize the Print Interface Line Printer Daemon (LPD).
-You need to customize the Print Interface LPD if you want to:
+You need to customize the Print Interface Line Printer Daemon (LPD) if you want to do any of the following tasks:

-- Submit print requests to Infoprint Server with commands that use the LPR to LPD protocol, such as: - LPR and LPQ commands from z/OS, VM, z/VM®, IBM I, UNIX, and Windows systems - lpr, enq and qstat commands from AIX systems - lprafp command from Windows and UNIX systems - Submit print requests to Infoprint Server with the Infoprint Port Monitor from Windows systems. - Transform data sets that Print Interface does not allocate on the JES spool (for example, data sets that NetSpool allocates on the JES spool and that the z/OS system allocates on the JES spool) and that IP PrintWay basic mode transmits to remote printers.
-For information about how to select the IP PrintWay basic mode transform function in a printer definition, see the description of the resubmit for filtering option in z/OS Infoprint Server Operation and Administration. - Tip: You do not need to customize the Print Interface LPD to print from Windows systems that use the native Windows Server Message Block (SMB) protocol or from any platform that uses Internet Printing Protocol (IPP).
+- Submit print requests to Infoprint Server with commands that use the LPR to LPD protocol, such as: - LPR and LPQ commands from z/OS, VM, z/VM®, IBM i, UNIX, and Windows systems - lpr, enq, and qstat commands from AIX systems - lprafp command from Windows and UNIX systems - Submit print requests to Infoprint Server with the Infoprint Port Monitor from Windows systems. - Transform data sets that Print Interface does not allocate on the JES spool (for example, data sets that NetSpool allocates on the JES spool and that the z/OS system allocates on the JES spool) and that IP PrintWay basic mode transmits to remote printers.
+For information about how to select the IP PrintWay basic mode transform function in a printer definition, see the description of the resubmit for filtering option in z/OS Infoprint Server Operation and Administration.

+Tip: You do not need to customize the Print Interface LPD to print from Windows systems that use the native Windows Server Message Block (SMB) protocol or from any operating system that uses Internet Printing Protocol (IPP).

-The Print Interface LPD accepts print requests from clients that use the LPR to LPD protocol as defined by RFC 1179, detects the input data stream and transforms data streams, validates that documents can print as requested, allocates jobs on the JES spool, and provides notification of job completion and job status.
+The Print Interface LPD accepts print requests from clients that use the LPR to LPD protocol as defined by RFC 1179; detects the input data stream and transforms data streams; validates that documents can print as requested; allocates jobs on the JES spool; and provides notification of job completion and job status.

-This section describes these customization tasks.
-Required tasks are required by all installations that want to use the Print Interface LPD.
+Table 24 on page 124 describes customization tasks.
+Required tasks are necessary for all installations that want to use the Print Interface LPD.
 Optional tasks are required only if the listed condition applies to your installation.

-Task Condition See page Customizing z/OS Communications Server (TCP/IP) Required 133 Editing the aopd.conf file for the LPD Required 134 Editing the system configuration definition for the LPD Optional: To specify dynamic attributes 135 Using the LPD compatibility filter Optional: To obtain formatting similar to z/OS Communications Server LPD 136 Customizing LPR clients Optional: To print from a remote client 137
+Table 24: Customization tasks for Print Interface LPD Task Condition "Customizing z/OS Communications Server (TCP/IP) " on page 125 Required "Editing the aopd.conf file for the LPD" on page 126 Required "Editing the system configuration definition for the LPD" on page 127 Optional: To specify dynamic attributes.
+"Using the LPD compatibility filter" on page 128 Optional: To obtain formatting similar to z/OS Communications Server LPD.
+"Customizing LPR clients" on page 128 Optional: To print from a remote client.